tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 - `userprofile` represents a Rango `UserProfile` instance of the associated `User` that we want to display; and
 - `form` represents a `UserProfileForm` instance that is used to display the necessary fields to allow a user to edit his or her profile (i.e. website and/or profile image), with the website field pre-populated where necessary.

-We'll be making sure that this template is passed the required variables to its context in the next section.
+We'll be making sure that this template is given the required variables to its context in the next section.

 The template block of interest here is, of course, the `body_block` block.
 At the top, we display the selected user's profile image, set to dimensions of 300x300 pixels.
 We also provide `alt` text to display if the image cannot be located.